uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 ## The main menu
 The application has a configuration menu with the following options:
 * _Manufacturer_: Select the car manufacturer with this menu point first.
 The default is BMW, the other manufacturers are from the VAG group (VW, Audi, Skoda).
-The VAG mode is still experimental and requires a [Bluetooth D-CAN/K-Line adapter](Build Bluetooth D-CAN adapter.md).
+The VAG mode is still experimental, only for vehicles until 2017-08 and requires a [Bluetooth D-CAN/K-Line adapter](Build Bluetooth D-CAN adapter.md).
 * _Device_: With this menu the [Bluetooth adapter](Build_Bluetooth_D-CAN_adapter.md) could be selected.
 If the device is not coupled already, searching for new devices is possible.
 This menu is only enabled if a configuration with _interface_ type _BLUETOOTH_ has been selected.
 * _Adapter configuration_: When using a FTDI USB or Bluetooth (non ELM327) adapter, this menu item opens the adapter configuration page.
 The following settings are available (depending from adapter type):
 	* _CAN baud rate_: (500kbit/100kbit) or K-Line (CAN off)